1.

 Debt collection

 The company pays good attention on every step of the operation.
 We are very selective on approval process and performs very well on debt collection.
 In addition, our management always pays close attention to the debt collection process.
 As a result, the company could perform well on debt collection and has good credit quality.
-In 1Q25, Bad debt recovery amounted to Baht 997 million, representing an decrease of 4.2% (YoY).
+In 2Q25, Bad debt recovery amounted to Baht 992 million, representing an decrease of 2.3% (YoY).
+This decrease does not reflect a deterioration in collection performance but rather results from a change in the Company's write-off policy, which now accelerates bad debt write-offs.
+The policy, implemented on January 1, 2024, led to a one-time increase in write-offs during the initial adoption period.

 8.